 Board Certification: Women's Health

-Practice Philosophy: I take a wholistic approach to pelvic floor and orthopedic dysfunctions.
+Practice Philosophy: I take a holistic approach to pelvic floor and orthopedic dysfunctions.
 I treat the source of the pain and not just the symptoms.
 Over the years of practicing, teaching, and learning

 pelvic floor therapy, I have developed my own unique approach to pelvic pain that is entrenched in the theories of motor control and tapping in to central nervous system.
 I treat with passion and intent, and my goal is to provide each patient comprehensive rehab of the pelvic floor and spine.